essentialols/pstat236-spatial/midterm-project.md

 ```
 ## [1] 0
 ```

-There is also positive (Moran's I = 0.412344) Spatial autocorrelation in household income.
+There is significant positive (Moran's I = 0.412344, p < 0.05) Spatial autocorrelation in household income.

 #### Crime